-Calling all ladies looking to meet new people in NYC!
+Hey, girl, are you looking to meet new people in NYC?
 You should consider joining a women’s group.
-Womencentric clans are on the rise in Gotham, and we’re all about it.
-We asked Time Out New York editors to volunteer and join the newest female-focused ensembles in the city, and the result was unanimous: These groups are badass!
-Whether you’re interested in building life-long friendships, fighting the patriarchy or learning from inspiring female entrepreneurs to master your craft, there’s an amazing women’s group here for you, girlfriend.
-Don’t just search for things to do alone—go out and support your local girl gang!
+NYC has several all-female clans that are on the rise right now, so we asked Time Out New York editors to volunteer and join the newest femme-focused ensembles in the city.
+The results were unanimous: These groups are badass!
+Whether you’re interested in building life-long friendships, networking with women in a different field, fighting the patriarchy or learning from inspiring female entrepreneurs, there’s an amazing women’s group here for you, babe.
+When you don’t feel like looking for things to do alone, go out and find your local girl gang!

 Best women’s groups in NYC